lino-framework/book/docs/dev/analysis.rst

 specs for your projects because they are part of your general project description and your offer to the customer.

-For a Lino application, the functional specification should include the following elements.
+The functional spec for a typical Lino application includes the following elements.

-- A textual description of your **database structure**, i.e. the list of *models* (tables) to be used.
-Each model has a list of *fields* (properties).
+- A textual description of your **database structure**, i.e. the list of *models* (tables) to be used, each having a list of *fields* (properties).

   It is important to choose meaningful names and to agree with your customer on the meaning of certain words which will be the vocabulary used in your application.

   While vocabulary is important, a picture says more than a thousand words.
-There are many methodologies for visualizsing a database model (`UML
+  There are many methodologies for visualizing a database model (`UML
   <https://en.wikipedia.org/wiki/Unified_Modeling_Language>`_, `IDEF1X
-  <https://en.wikipedia.org/wiki/IDEF1X>`__), but our favourite method
-  is described in the :ref:`dev.lets` tutorial.
+  <https://en.wikipedia.org/wiki/IDEF1X>`__).
+One of them is described in the
+  :ref:`dev.lets` tutorial.

 - Another thing to discuss with your customer during analysis is the **menu structure** and the content of the **main page** (dashboard).

-- On multi-user applications you also need a description of the different **user types**.
+- On multi-user applications you also need a description of the different :term:`user types <user type>`.

 The prototype